vuejs-br/blog/_posts/2018-04-02-vue-api-query-forma-simples-e-elegante-de-criar-requisicoes-para-api-rest.md

 import axios from 'axios'
 import { Model } from 'vue-api-query'

-// inject global axios instance as http client to Model Model.$http = axios
+// injete a instância global do axios como cliente http do Model Model.$http = axios

 [...]